Nebukam/PCGExtendedToolkit/_sources/doc-clusters/clusters-connect.md

 {% include header_card_node %}

+The **Connect Clusters** creates "bridge" edges between all input clusters and outputs a single bigger one as a result.
+{: .fs-5 .fw-400 }

-{% include img a='details/details-bridge-clusters.png' %}
+{% include img a='placeholder-wide.jpg' %}

 # Properties
 <br>